ciesiolka/abc2svg-chisel/README.md

 only in the elements of the class `abc`.
 As you may see in the source of [this psaume][9], the ABC code is contained in a `<script>` element, so that it is not changed by the web browser.
+This is explained in section 4.3 following the description of **abcweb2-1.js**.

 [9]: http://dz.tugdual.free.fr/psaumes/psaume-32.html "Psaume 32"